23 Aug 6 Powerful Financial Advice for Millennials (Pt 1 of 2)

 The concept of money is one of the most misunderstood subjects among millennials.
 The thing we call money is fugazi, nothing.
 It’s a piece of paper or digits someone created.
 If you’re reading this statement for the first time, I’m sure you’d be shocked.

 - How to take control of your financial future

 - How to progressively evolve, learn, grow, and thrive as a person

 - How to create networks, friendships, and strategic alliances with people that really matter

 If these are not the things you seek, then you’re reading the wrong article.
-But if you’re like me, keep reading.
+But if you’re like me, then keep reading.

 The origin of money

-At inception, there were several forms of money: gun powder, fish, shells, salt, cocaine, bottle caps and so on.
+At inception, there were several forms of money: gun powder, fish, shells, salt, cocaine, bottle caps, and so on.
 As economies evolved, the best marketable commodity became the sole medium of exchange.
 One type of money is used as a unit of measure and denominator for all goods and services in an economy – instead of the exchange rate of every commodity being denominated in an array of other commodities as in barter trade.
 This resulted in more efficiency and transparency in pricing and commerce.